-An important sub-component of the model is the "Purchase College Experience" which dedicates itself to academic cohort specific information and services to assure that student needs are addressed in a logistical and sequential manner over the course of his or her four years here.
+An important sub-component of the model is the "Purchase College Experience" which dedicates itself to academic cohort specific information and services to assure that student needs are addressed in a logical and sequential manner over the course of his or her four years here.

 The mission of Student Affairs is to provide, support, and enhance students’ educational opportunities in their curricular and co-curricular endeavors while aiding in the development of skills necessary to succeed professionally and academically.
-Working collaboratively across the College, Student Affairs creates an environment that engenders the intellectual, psychological, physical, cultural, social, and professional development of students while promoting civic engagement and experiential learning within the educational mission of Purchase College.
+Working collaboratively across the College, Student Affairs creates an environment that engenders the intellectual, psychological, physical, cultural, social, and professional development of students while promoting civic engagement, service learning and experiential learning within the educational mission of Purchase College.

 The Division of Student Affairs reflects the institutional goal of educating the whole student by promoting active participation in its programs and services.
 In doing so, we strive: